 Councilwoman Jo-Ann Ryan

-Councilwoman Ryan brings over 30 years of experience in the Rhode Island financial industry and a MBA to her Council role.
-Currently, she is Vice President, Residential Mortgage Lending at Customers Bank.
-She previously served in senior management roles in program compliance, corporate communication and asset product management at Rhode Island Housing and Mortgage Finance Corporation, Old Stone Bank and Rhode Island Hospital Trust National Bank.
-Her programs designed to help working families buy and keep affordable homes and her initiatives promoting management innovation have won national industry best practice awards.
+Councilwoman Ryan brings over 30 years of experience in the Rhode Island financial industry and an MBA to her Council role.
+Currently, she is Vice President, Residential Mortgage-Business Administration, and Planning Manager at Customers Bank.
+She previously served in senior management roles in program compliance, corporate communication, and asset product management at Rhode Island Housing and Mortgage Finance Corporation, Old Stone Bank, and Rhode Island Hospital Trust National Bank.
+Her programs, designed to help working families buy and keep safe, affordable homes and her initiatives promoting management innovation, have won national industry best practice awards.

-Councilwoman Ryan and her husband, Attorney Thomas J. Ryan are active members of their community.
-They are members of St. Pius V Church.
-They are the proud parents of two adult children; Attorney Brendan F. Ryan and Megan F. Ryan, MBA, TCRG.
+Councilwoman Ryan and her husband, Attorney Thomas J. Ryan, are active members of their community and are members of St. Pius V Church.
+They are the proud parents of two adult children, Attorney Brendan F. Ryan and Megan F. Ryan, MBA, TCRG.